MostafaAdel-cs/Simple-Fruit-Ninja/README.md

 We currently support classic mode only.
 You shouldn't press the mouse while slicing the fruits, You slice the fruits or bombs by just moving the mouse over it.
+If you moved the mouse while holding left click it wont slice, mouse will just draw glowy lines.

 Report includes detailed instructions on how to play.